-24. Possible impact of amendments. new standards and interpretations issued but not yet effective for the year ended 31 March 2018
+24. Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 March 2019

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments and new standards which are not yet effective for the year ended 31 March 2018 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments and new standards which are not yet effective for the year ended 31 March 2019 and which have not been adopted in these consolidated financial statements.
 These include the following which may be relevant to the Group.

-Effective for accounting periods beginning on or after HKFRS 9, Financial instruments 1 January 2018 HKFRS 15, Revenue from contracts with customers 1 January 2018 HKFRS 16, Leases 1 January 2019
+Effective for accounting periods beginning on or after HKFRS 16, Leases 1 April 2019